sql-machine-learning/elasticdl/elasticdl/README.md

 ## Test and Debug

-### Precommit Check
+### Pre-commit Check

-We have set up pre-commit checks in the github repo for pull requests, which can catch some python style problems.
-Though, to avoiding waiting in the Travis CI queue, you can run the pre-commit checks locally:
+We have set up pre-commit checks in the Github repo for pull requests, which can catch some Python style problems.
+However, to avoid waiting in the Travis CI queue, you can run the pre-commit checks locally:

 ```bash
 docker run --rm -it -v $EDL_REPO:/v -w /v \